top of page

 But here's where the science gets fascinating: our nervous systems actually developed to regulate through connection.

-Learning to Attend Our Emotions: Our First Lessons
+Learning to Tend To Our Emotions: Our First Lessons

 As babies, we're born without the ability to regulate our emotional states - it's like having all the feelings but none of the instruction manual.
 Nature's beautiful design is that we're meant to learn these skills through our interactions with caregivers.
 Think of it like a dance where the parent's calm presence helps the baby's nervous system find its rhythm.